mindsdb/mindsdb/TECH_DOC.md

 #### Copyright (C) 2017 MindsDB Inc. <copyright@mindsdb.com>

 MindsDB's goal is to make it very simple for developers to use the power of artificial neural networks in their projects.
-To do this we started by adding the word PREDICT to the SQL language
-(which did not exist before), as such, it radically simplifies answering predictive questions about your business.

 # Why use MindsDB?